Learn how breast reduction from Dr Dufresne can restore better proportions and bring you relief from physical discomfort.

 Large breasts may cause physical and mental discomfort and can even harm the women who have them — the size and weight of large breasts can result in self-consciousness, improper posture, pain in the back and neck, indentations from bra straps, skin rashes, breathing problems and skeletal deformities.
 Breast reduction surgery is usually done to provide physical relief from these symptoms, not for cosmetic reasons.
 Performed under general anesthesia, the two- to four-hour procedure removes fat and glandular tissue and trims resultant excess skin to produce smaller, lighter breasts that are in a healthier proportion to the rest of the body.

-Please consult with Dr. Dufresne if you intend to breast-feed since many of the milk ducts leading to the nipples may be removed.
+Please discuss with Dr Dufresne if you intend to breast-feed since many of the milk ducts leading to the nipples may be removed.

 A little pain is normal after surgery, whether it’s mild discomfort, swelling during menstruation, a measure of numbness or sensitivity, or random, shooting pains that may last for a few months.
 Swelling, bruising, crusting and slight changes in breast size are also common.
 Most patients return to work in about two weeks, although you should avoid heavy lifting for three to four and only gentle contact with the breasts should occur for six weeks.